 Spinal rescue this rescue method implies that the person has been injured in the head, neck, or spine.
 More precise precautions are essential for this form of rescue to guarantee that no more movement causes any injury or difficulties to the victim.

-After completing the whole course, a lifeguard trainee must demonstrate their abilities through examinations.
+After completing the whole lifeguard course in Perth, a lifeguard trainee must demonstrate their abilities through examinations.
 Before receiving a lifeguard certificate, the individual must pass a written and first aid lifeguard certification test.
-If you are interested in enrolling in a lifeguard course, check West Coast Water Safety today!
+If you are interested in enrolling in a lifeguard training course, check West Coast Water Safety today!